 The Racketeer (November 9, 1929)

-Released on November 9, 1929: The biggest racketeer in New York City likes poor society girl Rhoda, and helps her broke violinist friend in order to get closer to her.
+Released on November 9, 1929: (running time 66 minutes) The biggest racketeer in New York City likes poor society girl Rhoda, and helps her broke violinist friend in order to get closer to her.

 Directed by Howard Higgin

 Written by Paul Gangelin and A.A.
 Kline

 The Actors: Robert Armstrong (Mahlon Keane), Carole Lombard (Rhoda Philbrooke), Roland Drew (Tony Vaughan), Paul Hurst (Mehaffy, policeman), Kit Guard (Gus), Al Hill (Squid), Bobby Dunn (The Rat), Budd Fine (Bernie Weber), Hedda Hopper (Mrs. Karen Lee), Jeanette Loff (Millie Chapman), John Loder (Jack Oakhurst), Winter Hall (Mr. Sam Chapman), Winifred Harris (Mrs. Margaret Chapman), Robert Parrish (street urchin), Phillips Smalley (roulette player)

 Free Download of the old movie The Racketeer